oraxen/documentation/mechanics/block-mechanic/README.md

 ```

 ### Limited placing
 You can customize what blocks a custom block/furniture can be placed on with `limited_placing` subsection.
+You can use the `roof`, `floor` and `wall` options to dictate where a block can be placed.
+By default, all are set to `true`.\
 The `type` specifies if it should only be allowed on or denied on specific blocks.
 If type is `ALLOW` the block can only be placed on the given blocks.
 If the type is `DENY` can be placed on all blocks not matching the given blocks.